-The same holds for negotiating personal injury settlement amounts for hard injury claims.
-The damages you or a loved one sustained in a head injury event may be entirely different from those sustained by another person in a seemingly identical event.
-If you're going to negotiate successfully, you can't let an adjuster convince you her insurance company settles all similar injury claims for the same amount.
+No two injury events are alike.
+The injuries sustained by one person in a rear-end car accident may be entirely different from those sustained by another person in a similar accident.
+Don't let the adjuster convince you her company settles all similar injury claims for the same amount.
 Communicate your unique damages clearly and firmly.

-No two injury events are alike.
-It's impossible to automatically assign a value to your claim.
-You have to prove that you deserve the amount you're demanding for the type of injuries you sustained.
-If you have your damages well-supported by medical and other documentation, you can usually convince the adjuster to raise the multiple higher than a claim without documentation.
+It's impossible to automatically assign a settlement value to a claim.
+Your injuries are unique, and you must prove you deserve the amount you're demanding.
+If your damages are well-supported by medical records and other evidence, you should be able to get a higher offer than a claim without solid documentation.

 There are four issues that directly affect the value of your claim.
 Remember, each claim is unique.
 Injuries sustained in seemingly similar injury events can result in greatly varying damages.
 The issues which distinguish one injury claim from another are:

 Soft tissue injury negotiations are always controversial.
 The adjuster will not empathize with the pain and suffering you endured.
-To distinguish your claim, you must successfully deal with each of the above four qualifying issues.
-After successfully addressing the first three issues, the fourth will be the most important in driving up your settlement amount.
+To distinguish your claim, you must successfully deal with each of the four qualifying issues.
+The more documentation you can show the adjuster, the better you will do.

 Because there's so much to lose in a serious injury case, representing yourself is NOT in your best interest.
-Your chances of receiving the personal injury settlement you deserve will greatly increase with legal representation.
+Your chances of receiving the settlement you deserve will greatly increase with legal representation.
 Sometimes the smartest thing you can do is ask for help.

 Complete this short form and find out how much your injuries are worth.
 Your case will be reviewed for free, with no obligation.